mozilla/ee-consultant-guidelines/docs/quality_assurance.rst

 * Browser support.
 * Mobile support.
-* Accessability support.
+* Accessibility support.
-* Verifying proper analytics behavor.
+* Verifying proper analytics behavior.
 * Testing integration with any 3rd party services.
 * Load testing.

-Even in circumstances where the consutling firm is handling the entirety of the QA, a method for Mozilla submitting bugs should still be established at Kickoff.
+Even in circumstances where the consulting firm is handling the entirety of the QA, a method for Mozilla submitting bugs should still be established at Kickoff.